csbg/Hands-on-Biomedical-Data/day3.md

 Enrichment analysis help in interpreting long lists of genes.
 By measuring whether certain gene sets are enriched in our list of differential genes (often called hit list), enrichment analysis informs us on the involvement of biological pathways (among others) in the processes studied.

 #### Perform enrichment analysis for each coefficient
 Now, we will perform enrichment analysis for all genes significant in each coefficient.
 As a reminder, look at the [code for enrichmnet analysis from day2](day2.md#enrichment-analysis).

-Now you will run this in a loop, with one iteration for each comparison (coefficient).
+Here, you will run this in a loop, with one iteration for each comparison (coefficient).
 * Note: you will have to use the variable `coefx` INSIDE of the loop to get the right genes for each coefficient in each iteration.
 * Look at what `unique(limmaResSig$coef)` returns.
 * Within each iteration of this loop, we will perform enrichment analysis for all genes significant in each coefficient.